Hartlepool United edge seven goal thriller against in-form Solihull Moors

 Undeterred, Lennie Lawrence's side pressed on and restored their lead when Joe Grey's looping header clipped the crossbar and went in after Solihull goalkeeper Laurie Walker flapped at Luke Charman's cross.

-A remarkable contest became even more thrilling in the second half as Solihull turned the game on its head thanks to goals from Matty Warburton and Bradley Stevenson.
+A remarkable contest became even more thrilling in the second half as Solihull turned the game on its head thanks to goals from Matt Warburton and Bradley Stevenson.

 Pools struck back and made it 3-3 a minute later when Joe Grey scored his second goal of the game and Mani Dieseruvwe restored their lead with his 10th goal of the campaign.